MapsPeople/docs/src/map/live-data/live-data-web.md

 ---
-title: Live Data
+title: Live Data for Web
 eleventyNavigation:
-  parent: web-v4
+  key: map-live-data-web
-  title: Live Data
+  parent: map-live-data
-  key: web-v4-live-data
+  title: Live Data for Web
-  order: 600
+  order: 50
 ---

 This guide gives an overview of how to work with _Live Data_ in the MapsIndoors JavaScript SDK.
 As opposed to _static data_, which does not change unless the page is reloaded, Live Data can change in real time, and these changes can be instantly reflected on the map and in searches.